Section 4709.10 | Barber schools.

 (6) Maintain adequate record keeping to ensure that it has met the requirements for records of student progress as required by board rule;

 (7) Establish minimum standards for acceptance of student applicants for admission to the barber school.
-The barber school may establish entrance requirements which are more stringent than those prescribed by the board, but the requirements must at a minimum require the applicant to meet all of the following:
+The barber school may establish entrance requirements which are more stringent than those prescribed by the board, but the requirements must at a minimum require the applicant to meet both of the following:

 (a) Be at least seventeen years of age;